pajicadvance/simple-music-control/README.md

 - When playing a jukebox, background music will be stopped.
 Background music will also not start while a jukebox is playing nearby.
 - Additional optional control over situational music.

 Every feature can be configured and toggled on/off in the config.
+Mod options can also be configured from [Sodium](https://modrinth.com/mod/sodium) video settings.

 ### Inspiration and mod recommendations